DUI Defense Attorneys

 Where do you practice?

 Our attorneys regularly practice DUI defense in Alameda, Contra Costa, Solano and Napa counties.
-We are locally known and respected, with offices in St. Helena and Danville.
+We are locally known and respected, with office in Danville.
 Be aware that many so-called “DUI attorneys” who advertise on the Internet will also claim to be “local.”
 In fact, many of these attorneys have never stepped foot in our counties.
 You may find yourself represented by an inexperienced appearance attorney, not the person whose pictures and credentials are touted on the slick-looking website.

 It’s just a DUI.
 Do I really need an attorney?